-Additionally the Swiss Armed Forces have engaged 43 individuals (Military Experts on Mission [UNMEM], Military Staff Officers [MSO], mine awareness - and training experts) in 9 peace operations or headquarters (UN, OSCE) abroad (as of 9 March 2021).
+Additionally the Swiss Armed Forces have engaged 50 individuals (Military Experts on Mission [UNMEM], Military Staff Officers [MSO], mine awareness - and training experts) in 10 peace operations or headquarters (UN, OSCE) abroad (as of 13.03.2023).

 With regard to civilian police support, Switzerland has been present in Kosovo and Bosnia and Herzegovina for several years: in Kosovo at first under the umbrella of United Nations Mission in Kosovo (UNMIK) and afterwards within the missions of the European Union Rule of Law Mission in Kosovo (EULEX).
 In Bosnia and Herzegovina, Switzerland currently provides the European Union Police Mission (EUPM) with one border guard officer and one criminal justice advisor.
+Switzerland is also present in Mali (UNPOL) with civilian police experts via the civilian expert pool from the MFA as well as in MINUSMA (EUCAP) and UNPOL in MONUSCO.

-3. Implementation of other international commitments related to the Code of Conduct

-3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.
+- 3. Implementation of other international commitments related to the Code of Conduct - 3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.

 Switzerland's engagement in the field of arms control, disarmament and non-proliferation is aimed at strengthening international security and at contributing to a rules-based international order.
 It further endeavours to promote efficient and effective international organisation and a functioning multilateralism trough transparency and confidence.
 In accordance with its humanitarian tradition, Switzerland also advocates multilateral arrangements which contribute to the respect of international humanitarian law and human rights, the mitigation of harm caused by armed conflicts, the protection of civilians and human security.
-The 2017 report by the Federal Council provides a comprehensive view of Switzerland's arms control, disarmament and non-proliferation policy and can be found under the following link.